 Acute Hemolytic Transfusion Reaction

-TL;DR Definition ▾ Acute hemolytic transfusion reaction is an acute hemolysis due to the administration of antigenically incompatible red cells.
-Timing ▾ During transfusion or within 24 hours.
-Signs and Symptoms ▾ Fever: Often the first...
+Key Takeaways Acute Hemolytic Transfusion Reaction (AHTR) is an acute hemolysis due to the administration of antigenically incompatible red cells.
+Timing ▾: During transfusion or within 24 hours.
+Signs and Symptoms ▾: Fever and chills Back or flank...

 Multiple Myeloma